 The Million Dollar Highway (US Route 550) may not be considered a destination in itself, but it absolutely had to make it to the list because, well, the road (and the towns on the way) are absolutely iconic.

-While the drive itself can be completed in just under two hours if you don’t stop, the best way to truly experience it is by treating it as a road trip and overnighting in each town to get to know each place a little better.
+While the drive can be completed in under two hours if you don’t stop, the best way to truly experience it is by treating it as a road trip and overnighting in each town to get to know each place a little better.

 We hope this list of amazing places in Colorado helped you plan your next trip!
 Even though listing each and every single destination bound to take your breath away in Colorado would be an impossible feat, these 11 places in Colorado are ideal for starting to plan your Colorado itinerary and experiencing the best the Centennial State has to offer.